Lou Caravella passed away on Thursday night, January 2, 2020.

 Born and raised in Greenwich, Lou Caravella, who turns turns 89 in October, describes himself as “one of the few natives still left.”
-He shares his memories of being a seven-year-old paper boy during the Great Depression, walking up and down Greenwich Avenue selling the News and Graphic, precursor to Greenwich Time.
+He shares his memories of being a seven-year-old paper boy during the Great Depression, walking up and down Greenwich Avenue selling the News & Graphic, precursor to Greenwich Time.
 In a black-and-white photo of himself at the age of seven, his enthusiastic grin is unmistakable, though the knee socks and rubber shoes have since been consigned to history.

 The photo is one of several Mr. Caravella intends to donate to the Historical Society of Greenwich, preserving both memories of his boyhood and milestones in the evolution of the local news business.